Sidney Kimmel Comprehensive Cancer Center At Johns Hopkins

 -

-Symptom relief CompletedThis study tested whether a 12-week home exercise program using mobile technology, alone or combined with acupressure or mindfulness, could reduce fatigue in cancer survivors.
-110 adults who had completed cancer treatment or were on immunotherapy took part.
-The goal was to see if…
+Symptom relief CompletedThis study looked at whether a 12-week home exercise program using mobile technology could reduce fatigue in cancer survivors.
+110 adults who had finished cancer treatment or were on immunotherapy took part.
+Some also tried acupressure or brief mindfulness exercises.
+The goal was…

 Phase: NA • Sponsor: Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins • Aim: Symptom relief